apollostream/apollostream.github.io/_includes/Philosophy-synopsis-include.md

 1. **Philosophy is not dead in the sense of being replaced by science.** Some of its ideas are more entangled with science than ever, and its tools are actively used in other domains.[^7][^11]
 2. **Philosophy is not dead in the sense of having no new ideas.** There are genuinely new frameworks and concepts on the table, many of which have already reshaped parts of the discipline and influenced other fields.[^6][^4][^7]
-3. **Philosophy is “dead” only if you demand that progress must look like physics.** If your standard is unanimous agreement on final answers to timeless questions, then philosophy will always look like it is failing.
+3. **Philosophy is “dead” only if you demand that progress must look like science.** If your standard is concensus agreement on final answers to timeless questions, then philosophy will always look like it is failing.

 A more realistic and, arguably, more honest way to see the field is as an ongoing effort to: